 Michael teaches and coaches investors looking to get into multifamily investing.
 We discuss some of the challenges students regularly face

-When comparing Multifamily versus Single Family, the following are six points for consideration for an investor looking to grow to 25 doors showing which is better for each:
+When comparing real estate investment strategy, Multifamily versus Single Family, the following are six points for consideration for an investor looking to grow to 25 doors showing which is better for each:

 Property Management +